zedlopez/ifm/The Recipe Book.md

 [Port Royal 3] demonstrates this further.
 [A&E] shows how regions can be used to write simple rules which regulate access to and from whole areas of the map.

 Many old-school IF puzzles involve journeys through the map which are confused, randomised or otherwise frustrated: see [Bee Chambers] for a typical maze, [Zork II] for a randomised connection, [Prisoner's Dilemma] for a change in the map occurring during play.
 A completely random map takes us away from traditional IF and more towards a different sort of old-school game, the computerised role-playing game with its endless quests through dungeons with randomly generated treasures and monsters.
-This style of map–building itself one step at a time, as the player explores–can sometimes be useful to provide an illusion of infinite expanse: see **All Roads Lead To Mars**.
+This style of map–building itself one step at a time, as the player explores–can sometimes be useful to provide an illusion of infinite expanse: see [All Roads Lead To Mars].

 While the standard compass directions are conventional in IF, there are times when we may want to replace them without other forms of directional relationship.
 [Indirection] renames the compass directions to correspond to primary colors, as in Mayan thinking.
 [The World of Charles S. Roberts] substitutes new ones, instead, introducing a hex-grid map in place of the usual one.

 ### See Also

-- [Going, Pushing Things in Directions] for ways to add more relative directions, such as context-sensitive understanding of OUT and IN.
+- [Going, Pushing Things in Directions] for ways to add more relative directions, such as context-sensitive understanding of ``out`` and ``in``.
 - [Room Descriptions] for ways to modify the room description printed.
 - [Ships, Trains and Elevators] for rooms which move around in the map and for directions aboard a ship.